N-AO5/tech-264_python/Task_6_functions_and_JSON/README.md

 * Advantages of using it?

-  - it is easy for humans to read
+  - it is easy for humans to read - file opens in plain text
-  - it is language independent
+  - it is language independent - programming languages have libraries so it supports JSON
+  - easy for machines to convert JSON to other data types

 * What data types can it store/use?

   - strings
   - numbers
-  - lists
+  - lists but must be saved within a key value pair
   - key-value pairs
   - boolean statements